1990 Afghan coup attempt: Background

-Tanai, who has been described alternatively as a "radical nationalist" and a "hard-line communist" of the radical Khalq faction of the People's Democratic Party of Afghanistan, was fiercely anti-mujahideen yet launched an unlikely alliance with hardline Islamic fundamentalist rebel Gulbuddin Hekmatyar of the Hezb-e Islami Gulbuddin party.
+Tanai, who has been described alternatively as a "radical nationalist" and a "hard-line communist" of the radical Khalq faction of the People's Democratic Party of Afghanistan, was fiercely anti-mujahideen yet launched an unlikely alliance with the Islamist (but also nationalist) rebel Gulbuddin Hekmatyar of the Hezb-e Islami Gulbuddin party.
 Tanai was against Najibullah's peace plans and supported a military solution to the conflict.
 Hekmatyar ordered his fighters to intensify their attacks against the Kabul regime in support of Tanai.
 The success of the coup was taken for granted.
 A previous coup attempt by Khalqists was foiled in December 1989, to which Tanai has been linked.
 The coup occurred a year following the Soviet withdrawal from Afghanistan.

 Tanai was apparently also supported by those important Khalqists who remained in the Politburo, Assadullah Sarwari and Sayed Mohammad Gulabzoy, respectively their country's envoys to Aden and Moscow.
 They were said to have been intimately connected with the coup and with Tanai.
 Sarwari, an old comrade of Tanai, was the chief of the Afghan intelligence (KHAD) under Nur Muhammad Taraki.
 He was a Khalqist hardliner known as the assassin of a rival Parcham faction member.
 Gulabzoy was minister of interior before being exiled on a diplomatic assignment to Moscow.

 Tanai stated that he didn't disagree with President Najibullah's views, but rather with his policy on the military.

 Najibullah was transferring all the privileges of the Army to the tribal militias and in particular to his special guard.
 I was against this because the Afghan Army was losing efficiency.

-The Pakistan government's involvement in this abortive affair was transparently obvious.
+The Pakistani government supported the Coup in the moment hoping to weaken the Najibullah government although Tanai himself was no friend of Pakistan as he had been insistent to Najibullah to point SCUD missiles at Islamabad in retlation for supporting the rebels.
 Prime Minister Benazir Bhutto's plea to the other six party leaders to aid Tanai and Hekmatyar was rebuked as a disgrace to the jihad.
 Most of the factions viewed General Tanai as an opportunistic war criminal and hardline communist who was responsible for carpet-bombings in portions of the major western city of Herat in March 1979.
 The coup attempt was partially financed by Osama bin Laden, who bribed Afghan Armed Forces officers into deserting.